 2. Digital Wine Lists are Easy to Update

 Digital wine lists can also help streamline your administration.
-Whether it‘s creating a new list for a special event or removing a wine that is no longer available for tasting, updating your digital wine list only take seconds.
+Whether it‘s creating a new list for a special event or removing a wine that is no longer available for tasting, updating your digital wine list only takes seconds.
 Can you really say that about your printer?

 With most digital wine lists you can upload the wine info and tag them to create a nice mix of wine lists.
 So, if you offer a tiered tasting at your cellar door or different ranges of wines in a tasting, a digital wine list can easily accommodate that.